Unit prices and how they work

 Email: email@example.com | Local call: 1300 128 751 | Phone: 02 6109 6888 | www.avsuper.com.au

 This information is of a general nature only and does not take into account your personal objectives, situation or needs.
-Before making a decision about AvSuper, you should consider your own requirements and the relevant Product Disclosure Statement (PDS).
+Before making a decision about the AvSuper Fund, or any of its products, you should consider your own requirements, our Financial Services Guide, our Privacy Notice and the relevant Product Disclosure Statement (PDS).
 For a copy call us or visit the AvSuper website, www.avsuper.com.au.
 AvSuper Pty Ltd (ABN 46 050 431 797, AFSL 239078) is the Trustee of the AvSuper Fund (ABN 84 421 446 069).
 FS0050.2 03.2020